Joan Van Ark: Career

 In April 2001, Van Ark was featured in an episode of the Howard Stern-produced show Son of the Beach as Ima Cummings, the mother of show regular BJ Cummings (played by Jaime Bergman).
 In 2008, she was reunited with her Knots Landing co-star Donna Mills in an episode of the FX drama series Nip/Tuck.
 The same year, she also played a network executive in the film Channels.

 In April 2009, Van Ark appeared at the TV Land awards, where Knots Landing was being honored on its 30-year anniversary.
 Other Knots Landing actors who were present included Michele Lee, Donna Mills, Kevin Dobson, Ted Shackelford, Lisa Hartman Black, Constance McCashin, Don Murray and Michelle Phillips, along with Dallas/Knots Landing creator David Jacobs.

 In 2011, she performed voice work in an episode of the animated comedy series Archer.
 In 2013, she guest-starred in an episode of the new Dallas series, in which she reprised the role of Valene Ewing.
-The same year, she also appeared as a guest judge on the Logo series RuPaul's Drag Race.
+The same year, she also appeared as a guest judge on the Logo series RuPaul's Drag Race in the episode entitled "Scent of a Drag Queen."

+In 2025, Van Ark reunited with KL co-stars Michele Lee and Donna Mills for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean and Spotify.